 The Secret Teaching of Thomas changed over time

-The sayings of Thomas must have been part of a longer story, which could have been many stories patched together over time.
-The evidence leads us to the conclusion that the sayings of Thomas must predate the two Greek manuscripts and all the mentions of external writers who mention Thomas in their writings.
-Like Clement of Alexandria – Second Century AD mentions a Gospel called “the Saying(s) of Jesus” or “the sayings”.
-The first writer who mentioned Thomas was Hippolytus of Rome (c.
+The sayings of Thomas were likely part of a longer narrative, possibly a compilation of various stories that were pieced together over time.
+The available evidence suggests that the sayings of Thomas predate the two Greek manuscripts and the references made by external writers in their works.
+For instance, Clement of Alexandria, a writer from the second century AD, mentions a Gospel called the Saying(s) of Jesus or the sayings, which implies an earlier existence of Thomas.
+The first writer to mention Thomas specifically was Hippolytus of Rome (c.
 170 – c.
-235 AD) who speaks harshly of it.
-He mentioned a group called “the Naassene” and he is even quoting a line from Thomas.
+235 AD), who criticised it harshly.
+He refers to a group called “the Naassene” and even quotes a line from Thomas.
 Later authors like Cyril of Jerusalem (c.
-313 – 386 AD) speak also very harshly of Thomas and pointed out there are only four Gospels.
-These scripts tell us that the four gospels in the bible were at this point mainly accepted as authoritarian by the mainstream Christians at the time.
+313-386 AD) also expressed strong disapproval of Thomas and emphasized the acceptance of only four Gospels by mainstream Christians of the time.
+These writings indicate that, by this point, the four Gospels included in the Bible were predominantly regarded as authoritative.

-Later in time when the doctrine of the Roman/Orthodox church was formed the one “true” Christian belief and made the official state religion by Emperor Constantin and the church decided finally in the Sixteenth century which books should be included in the bible to form today’s canon, Thomas was fallen out of favour with Christian communities long before that.
-The Gospel was lost and only rediscovered in the last century but we knew about its existence from other authors (like mentioned early) who spoke harshly about it in their texts and called it even heresy.
+Eventually, as the doctrine of the Roman/Orthodox church solidified and became the official state religion under Emperor Constantine, a decision was made in the 16th century regarding which books would be included in the Bible to form the canon we have today.
+However, Thomas had already fallen out of favor with Christian communities long before this.
+The Gospel was lost and only rediscovered in the last century, although we were aware of its existence from other authors (as mentioned earlier) who criticized it harshly and labeled it as heresy.

 Gospel of Thomas in Relationship to the New Testament